Hy-Vee: 2020s

 In December 2021, Hy-Vee announced the closure of four locations.
 Two of them, one in Cedar Rapids, Iowa, and one in Moline, Illinois (acquired in the 2000s as part of the Eagle Food Center bankruptcy), were to be closed permanently.
 A store in Kansas City, Missouri, will be converted into a Wall to Wall Wine and Spirits location, and another in Sioux Falls, South Dakota, will be renovated into a non-retail bakery and pharmacy fulfillment location.

 In December 2021, Hy-Vee announced plans to expand into four new states, with plans to open at least 21 new stores by 2025 with seven of the 21 to open no later than 2023, in the following markets: Indianapolis, Louisville, Kentucky, Huntsville, Alabama, Knoxville, Tennessee, Nashville, Tennessee, and Memphis, Tennessee.
-Their primary competitors in the South will be Cincinnati, Ohio-based Kroger and Lakeland, Florida-based Publix.
+Their primary competitors in the South will be Cincinnati, Ohio–based Kroger and Lakeland, Florida–based Publix.
 Hy-Vee said it had no plans to open stores within H-E-B's trade territory of Texas.
 Hy-Vee plans to build a third distribution center, in Nashville, their first outside of Iowa, which will service the seven new stores and southern Missouri.
 Hy-Vee had originally planned to build its third distribution center in Austin, Minnesota, but put those plans on hold indefinitely.

 In December 2021, Hy-Vee expanded its online offering by introducing home delivery.
 Customers are able to purchase bulk grocery items directly from the Hy-Vee Deals website, and a pet specific website (Petship) was also launched.

 In February 2022, Hy-Vee opened its second Springfield, Missouri, store.

 In March 2022, Hy-Vee announced a new location in Spring Hill, Tennessee, its first location in the state.

 On July 27, 2022, the company announced that Randy Edeker would step down from his position as CEO, and Aaron Wiese would assume the CEO role.
 Randy Edeker remained chairman of the board.

 On April 17, 2024, Hy-Vee announced the acquisition of Strack & Van Til stores of Highland, Indiana, adding 22 locations in northwest Indiana.
 The acquisition included the one Town & Country location under Strack & Van Til ownership.

 Hy-Vee did not reveal the price, but spokesperson Tina Potthoff said the purchase is one of the largest in Hy-Vee's history.
 Potthoff said privately owned Strack & Van Til will become a subsidiary of Hy-Vee but will retain its logos, name, and branding.

-Having previously announced locations in Zionsville and Noblesville for Indiana expansion, Hy-Vee said those timelines may shift, but are still in the plans for expansion.
+Having previously announced locations in Zionsville and Fishers for Indiana expansion, Hy-Vee said those timelines may shift, but are still in the plans for expansion.
 "We plan to continue to build in these areas," Potthoff said.
 "Due to this acquisition, we are reviewing and finalizing our construction timeline for those locations."

+In September 2025, it was reported that Hy-Vee had discontinued plans for a store in Stillwater.
+Minnesota.